-You can install and start Manticore easily in Ubuntu, Centos, Debian, Windows and MacOS or use Manticore as a docker container.
+You can install and start Manticore easily on various operating systems, including Ubuntu, Centos, Debian, Windows, and MacOS.
+Additionally, you can also use Manticore as a Docker container.

 wget https://repo.manticoresearch.com/manticore-repo.noarch.deb sudo dpkg -i manticore-repo.noarch.deb sudo apt update sudo apt install manticore manticore-columnar-lib sudo systemctl start manticore

 By default Manticore is waiting for your connections on: